cube-js/cube/README.md

 $ npx cubejs-cli create hello-world
 ```

-In case you don't have Node.js, or you'd like to run Cube.js with Docker, have a look at the [Getting started with Docker](https://cube.dev/docs/getting-started-docker) guide.
+In case you don't have Node.js, or you'd like to run Cube with Docker, have a look at the [Getting started with Docker](https://cube.dev/docs/getting-started-docker) guide.

 ## Resources